Yuh-Hsing-Lin/Yuh-Hsing-Lin/README.md

 ## About Me

 Hello, I'm Chris.
-Data Analyst with a specialtiy in visualizing data
+Data Analyst with a specialty in visualizing data
   * Proficiency with machine learning models in programs such as RapidMiner and Knime
   * Querying with SQL in Access to pull data from multi relational tables
   * Certified in MOS - Excel 2019